Make sure you're running the latest version of WooCommerce before installing the integration.

 If you’re migrating from another provider, import your list from your previous provider before you sync the integration.
-WooCommerce does not have a marketing preference option upon checkout, so Drip must assume that they have not opted in to marketing email.
-Once people are added to Drip, their email preference only changes via interaction with Drip and Drip emails, so importing your list via CSV file from your previous provider first prevents them from being unsubscribed in Drip after the initial sync.
+Once people are added to Drip, their email preference can only be changed by ticking the subscription box at checkout, bulk operations, and interacting with Drip emails.
+Importing your list via CSV file from your previous provider first prevents them from being unsubscribed in Drip after the initial sync.

 Install the Plugin

 - Go to Plugins > Add New

 - Search by author for "getdrip"